Twitter event networks and the Superstar model: Analysis of a special two-type branching process

-Fix $k\geq 1$.
-Let $\gen(k)$ denote the stopping times
+Fix $k\geq1$.
+Let $\operatorname{Bir}(k)$ denote the stopping times

-This is equivalent to the first time that there exists a red vertex in $\BP(t)$, such that the subtree consisting of all blue descendants of this vertex and rooted at this red vertex has an individual in generation $k$.
-The next theorem proves asymptotics for these times.
+In other words, $\operatorname{Bir}(k)$ is the first time that there exists a red vertex in $\BP(t)$ such that the subtree consisting of all blue descendants of this vertex and rooted at this red vertex has an individual in generation $k$.
+Here, we use $\operatorname{Bir}$ to remind the reader that this is the time of the first \emph{birth} in a particular generation.
+The next theorem proves asymptotics for these stopping times.

-\begin{Theorem} Let $W(\cdot)$ be the Lambert function.
+\begin{Theorem} Let ${{\lamb}}(\cdot)$ be the Lambert function \cite {corless1996lambertw}.
 We have

 \end{Theorem}